rkirk903/MCA-2024/README.md

 # Week 7
  > **Task 1: Modify your MEI document according to the schema that you have created.
 Where possible, enrich your data by linking it to existing authorities**

+See below my attached uptated MEI file where i have updated the meta data to include genre classsifications and specific liscensing data.
 Download my further edited MEI file [here](https://github.com/rkirk903/MCA-2024/blob/master/data/week7)

  > **Task 2: Render your revised MEI metadata along with your score on an HTML page.**